Medically reviewed by Drugs.com. Last updated on May 4, 2022.

-- If someone with diabetes or a history of recurring hypoglycemia has symptoms of severe hypoglycemia or loses consciousness
+Seek emergency help for someone with diabetes or a history of hypoglycemia who has symptoms of severe hypoglycemia or loses consciousness.

 Blood sugar regulation

-If you haven't eaten for several hours and your blood sugar level drops, another hormone from your pancreas called glucagon signals your liver to break down the stored glycogen and release glucose back into your bloodstream.
-This keeps your blood sugar level within a normal range until you eat again.
+When you haven't eaten for several hours and your blood sugar level drops, you will stop producing insulin.
+Another hormone from your pancreas called glucagon signals your liver to break down the stored glycogen and release glucose into your bloodstream.
+This keeps your blood sugar within a standard range until you eat again.

 Possible causes, with diabetes

-If you have diabetes, the effects of insulin on your body are drastically diminished, either because your pancreas doesn't produce enough of it (type 1 diabetes) or because your cells are less responsive to it (type 2 diabetes).
-As a result, glucose tends to build up in your bloodstream and may reach dangerously high levels.
-To correct this problem, you likely take insulin or other drugs designed to lower blood sugar levels.
+If you have diabetes, you might not make insulin (type 1 diabetes) or you might be less responsive to it (type 2 diabetes).
+As a result, glucose builds up in the bloodstream and can reach dangerously high levels.
+To correct this problem, you might take insulin or other medications to lower blood sugar levels.

 Possible causes, without diabetes

 Hypoglycemia in people without diabetes is much less common.
-Causes may include the following:
+Causes can include:

 Hypoglycemia after meals